Seven kinds of equivalent models for generalized coalition logics: Introduction

 The third kind is \emph{clear grand-coalition-first action models}.
 In this kind of models, different joint actions of the grand coalition have different outcomes.
 Clear grand-coalition-first action models are quite common in game theory.
-The fourth kind is \emph{clear single-coalition-first neighborhood models}.
-In this kind of models, the actual powers of an agent are pairwise disjoint.